 What do these numbers indicate?

-- 100 ms can be indicative of lag or some latency.
+100ms can be indicative of lag or some latency.
 Ideally, all your traceroute hops should resolve in under 100ms.

-- 250+ ms in connection can indicate a severe problem.
+250ms (or higher) can indicate a severe connection problem.

 *** indicates that your request has timed out and means that some packets could be dropped, causing connection problems.
-Three consecutive *** means that the address you're trying to Traceroute has rejected the test; this can indicate an issue, but is not necessarily indicative of a problem.
+Three consecutive *** means that the address you're trying to traceroute has rejected the test; this can indicate an issue, but is not necessarily indicative of a problem.

 What do I do now?

-If you see several high numbers and asterisks you may need to contact your Internet Service Provider.
-They can use this information to help diagnose any problems on their end or if there might be a better internet option for your gaming needs.
+If you see several high numbers and asterisks, we suggest you contact your Internet Service Provider.
+They can use this information to help diagnose any problems on their end or determine if there is a better internet option for your gaming needs.